Not All Mobile Data Centers Are Good

 Mobile Data Centers Used as a New Income Source

 Mobile data centers are used today as a solution to the natural gas released during oil drilling.
-Without the infrastructure to transfer it to processing plants, that natural gas has generally been flared.
+Without the infrastructure to transfer it to processing plants, natural gas has generally been flared.
 Now, however, it can be processed on-site into effortless income.

 For decades, flaring has been considered the only solution for oil companies that would otherwise be forced to release the gas into the atmosphere.
 Flaring has its own negative impact on the environment, but the alternative would be untenable.